SpenceKonde/DxCore/README.md

 This is shown in the [linked chart on Google Sheets](https://docs.google.com/spreadsheets/d/1sH3yKzWRdVs0sI-pwLtoKDs16Gv14jkkbqlMrs2ziUI/edit?usp=sharing)

 ### UPDI programming hardware
 While ISP was not a complex protocol it still required a microcontroller to implement it.
 This is *no longer true* - rather than being based on SPI it is based on UART serial in one-wire mode with autobaud.
-There are several inexpensive ways to make your own UPDI programmer from even just a serial adapter and a **small signal schottky** diode (no, you cannot use a normal silicon diode, and no you can't use that diode as big as a minivan that you bought to or two power supplied that didn't need to be OR'ed because both could only pull up and were being used because of wire resistance)
+There are several inexpensive ways to make your own UPDI programmer from even just a serial adapter and a **small signal schottky** diode (no, you cannot use a normal silicon diode, and no you can't use that diode as big as a minivan that you bought to OR two power supplies a while back)

 ### From a USB-Serial Adapter With SerialUPDI (pyupdi-style - Recommended)